gdjohan/sparkly-laundry/README.md

-# sparkly-laundry
-## laundry management app
+# Sparkly Laundry Management App
-### This app was made on XAMPP using MySQL, PHP, and HTML
+## This app was made using XAMPP

 How to use:
 1. Download the Sparkly app